jeremywen/JW-Modules/README.md

 *  **Mono Outputs:** can be used to select one note from a column of many notes.
 *  **Highest Note Knob:** will set the orange line right above the highest note sent out the poly outputs.
 *  **Lowest Note Knob:** will set the yellow line right below the lowest note sent out the poly outputs.
-*  **Include Inactive Switch:** [Demo Video](https://www.youtube.com/watch?v=EkFzYxhhn-g) When switched to the right, even if the note isn't 'active'(turned on) then the outputs still directly line up to the 16 lowest notes.
+*  **Drum Mode Switch:** [Demo Video](https://www.youtube.com/watch?v=EkFzYxhhn-g) When switched to the right, even if the note isn't 'active'(turned on) then the outputs still directly line up to the 16 lowest notes.
 So for example, you can program a drum beat with a kick at the lowest note and a snare on the 4th row up then connect your outputs to the lowest output and the 4th output row up and they will work more like a midi sequencer.
-When 'Include Inactive' is switched to the left it grabs the 16 lowest notes which are 'active'.
+When 'Drum Mode' is switched to the left it grabs the 16 lowest notes which are 'active'.
 *  **Octave Knob:** octave for the lowest note in the grid
 *  **Note Knob:** root note if scaling pitch sent to "OUT"
 *  **Scale Knob:** current musical scale or none if turned up all the way to the last value